kamalmarhubi/website/_posts/2016-06-02-playing-with-the-rust-ast.markdown

 ### Other things you could do!

 There are all kinds of other things we can do!
 For example, it should be possible to build a syntax-aware find-and-replace tool to make some refactorings easier.
 I'm imagining something like [FaceBook's jscodeshift tool for JavaScript][jscodeshift], or their [spatch] for PHP and some other languages.
-This would be great for situations like where you just changed the type of the third argument of that function from `String` to `&str` (string slice) and now you have to change all the call sites everywhere to call `.as_str()`[^fn-asref].
+This would be great for situations like where you just changed the type of the third argument of that function from `String` to `&str` (string slice) and now you have to change all the call sites everywhere to add an `&` to take a reference.

-[^fn-asref]:
-    Though you should consider changing the third argument of that function to take [`AsRef<str>`][asref] instead.
-That way you could pass either `String`, or a `&str`.
-The [conversion traits][convert] are really really great! :-)

 [asref]: http://doc.rust-lang.org/std/convert/trait.AsRef.html
 [convert]: http://doc.rust-lang.org/std/convert/index.html